Cycle South East Asia

 20 Phnom Penh

 Today you’ll confront Cambodia’s tragic past with visits to several historical sites.
-First stop is the Tuol Sleng Genocide Museum, a former school which served as a Khmer Rouge torture centre.
+Visit the Tuol Sleng Genocide Museum – a former school which served as a Khmer Rouge torture centre.
 You’ll take a guided tour of the museum where over 20,000 people were once incarcerated and tortured.
-Next you’ll visit the Choeung Ek Memorial, where a stupa made up of some 8,000 human skulls marks the site of the infamous Killing Fields.
-This was where the prisoners of Tuol Sleng were executed and nearly 9,000 corpses have been exhumed from the area.
+Next, visit the Choeung Ek Memorial, where a stupa made up of some 8000 human skulls marks the site of the infamous Killing Fields where the prisoners of Tuol Sleng were executed.
 Finally, learn about a brighter period in Cambodian history with a visit to the Royal Palace and Silver Pagoda.

 21 Siem Reap